openstack/ironic-inspector/README.rst

 * ``/v1/discover`` now does some sync checks (`bug #3`_).
 * Actually able to start under Python 3.3.
+* On each start-up make several attempts to check that Ironic is available.

 .. _bug #3: https://github.com/Divius/ironic-discoverd/issues/3